swyxio/swyxdotio/content/writing/technical/svelte/svelte-why.md

 ## Good Docs

-Svelte sets an extraordinarily high bar for a side project of a tiny group of people:
+Svelte sets an extraordinarily high bar for an unfunded side project of a tiny group of people:

 - [API docs](https://svelte.dev/docs)
 - [Tutorial](https://svelte.dev/tutorial)
 - [Gist-linked REPLs](https://svelte.dev/repl)
 - [Examples](https://svelte.dev/examples)

+You can probably count on two hands the number of JS OSS projects with this standard of docs, and most of those have some people working fulltime on it.

-Recently, I was able to find `actions` would help solve my usecase [without even knowing they existed.](https://twitter.com/swyx/status/1220905001926696962)
+Recently, I was able to find `actions` would help solve my usecase [without even knowing they existed!](https://twitter.com/swyx/status/1220905001926696962)

 ## Simple Internals

 I actually think this is a SUPER underrated aspect of Svelte.
 I can [pull up the source code](https://github.com/sveltejs/svelte/tree/master/src), read it, follow it, and understand it.
 Wow!
 You can't say that for other frameworks, which, admittedly, have extremely different goals.

 However the simple internals and simple contracts let me be EXTREMELY confident in knowing when to eject or handwrite the code myself.
-Stores and Animations are explicitly designed this way, where the first party stuff is merely included for convenience but the expectation is that you could absolutely write your own if needed.
+Stores and Animations are explicitly designed this way, where the first party stuff is merely included for convenience but the expectation is that you WILL write your own if needed.

-[On a recent podcast](https://www.swyx.io/speaking/sedaily-nocode) Jeff Meyerson recently remarked something like "if React went in a different direction you could fork the code and maintain it".
+[On a recent podcast](https://www.swyx.io/speaking/sedaily-nocode) Jeff Meyerson remarked something like "if React went in a different direction you could fork the code and maintain it".
 That's not true.
-[I've tried](https://www.swyx.io/speaking/contributing-to-react), and it is very hard to keep React's codebase in my head.
+[I've tried contributing](https://www.swyx.io/speaking/contributing-to-react), and it is very hard to keep React's codebase in my head.

 But, very conceivably, **I could fork and maintain Svelte myself**.